 Skip to main content

 App analytics helps you understand how people interact with your Base44 app so you can make informed decisions.
 You can see how many people visit, which pages they view, where they come from, and how often they complete key actions like sign-ups or button clicks.
+You can also see payment trends for supported payment providers to understand how your app generates revenue.

 Viewing your Base44 app analytics in your dashboard